jwunderl/pxt-arcade/docs/courses/csintro1/loops/change-by.md

 > Get students use to modifying the examples by modifying values
 > - update score increment, update interval and countdown time
+> - making the examples add 2 or 3 to the count on each button press, and identifying how that changes the results.
 ### ~

 ## Student Task 1: Make the game have a cheering coach